Vulcanostrol/ringgzprotocol/README.md

   In the format, the player_amount represent the number of players that you want to play against.

   The player_type represents if you want to play versus a human or versus an AI.
+If the string that is sent does not correspond to what is found in the code, the sent player_type can be ignored and HUMAN_PLAYER can be assumed.

   The response from the server will be a textual feedback that lets the player know that he successfully joined in the lobby.